bobwaycott/octostrap/README.md

 $ rake gen_deploy
 ```

-Watch as your OctoStrap site is uploaded to Github before your eyes.
+Watch as your Octostrap site is uploaded to Github before your eyes.
 Wahoo.

 (*Disclaimer: Github can take up to 10 minutes to register your new site before you'll see it.
 But trust us.
 This works.*)